haikuowuya/AndroidElementals/README.md

 | Title | Description |
 | :----------: | :--------: |
 [Shake Detector](https://github.com/tbouron/ShakeDetector) | This library provides a easy way to detect a shake movement using the build-in accelerometer and fire a callback on the UI thread every times it happens
+[FreeFlow](https://github.com/Comcast/FreeFlow) | A layout engine for Android that decouples layouts from the View containers that manage scrolling and view recycling.
+FreeFlow makes it really easy to create custom layouts and beautiful transition animations as data and layouts change

 ### <a name="social">Social